tombomba/tombomba.github.io/diary/_posts/2022-01-12-louis-aragon-i-like-films.md

 Aragon was a French poet who hung around with André Breton and who was both a surrealist and a communist.
 Delluc was a writer, critic, and filmmaker who wrote one of the first books on Charlie Chaplin.
 I wasn't familiar with either before I stumbled across this quote on socials.
 I don't know the source of it.
 I think it perfectly describes the movies, or the love of the movies, or what drives someone to the them.
 "Until the people in the audience make their seats rattle."

-I put this page up and took it down again.
+I put this page up and took it down.
 But I like the sound of Aragon, his rhythm, his use of language.
 I wanted to remember his words.
 So up again it goes.